What the Supreme Court’s decision on political immunity means for Trump – 2024-07-04 01:46:57

 Sentencing in that case is scheduled for July 11, and the Supreme Court ruling is unlikely to delay that process.

 While the Supreme Court has already taken a first step in defining immunity, the timeline for what happens next is unclear.
-The court sent the case back to trial judge Tanya Chutkan, who must now decide whether to hold an abbreviated version of a trial to determine which of the allegations in the special counsel’s indictment constitute official acts and therefore could be immune from judicial proceedings under the Supreme Court’s decision released Monday.
+The court sent the case back to trial judge Tanya Chutkan, who must now decide whether to hold an abbreviated version of a trial to determine which of the allegations in the special counsel’s indictment constitute official acts and therefore might be immune from judicial proceedings under the Supreme Court’s decision released Monday.

 news">